Bringing the Gospel into conflict with the bondage of Modern Man

 As an example, many of those who presuppose themselves to be Christians can only interpret scripture in the context of their bondage.
 Most people take for granted the things contained within their normalcy bias because they are interpreting the way society works through a worldview that recognizes that they are in bondage, but really have no idea how far in bondage they are.
 Their “Gospel” may “set them free” from some “poor habits” and secure them from “eternal torment” of some sort, but as long as his real bondage remains the standard by which all of his ideas are subjected, man will always be “learning, never coming to the knowledge of the truth“.
 He is sowing seeds of the status quo into every idea he has to compete with or reform the status quo.
 They are trying to recognize the problem on the problem’s terms, adopting the world‘s view of the world in their confrontation with the world.
 Whatever solution they try to create from that premise will always have a little bit of the problem remaining in their conclusion concerning a solution.
 Like the Pharisees, their foolish hearts have been darkened.
 The good news is that there is a real solution to be adopted because there is “freedom indeed” in the Gospel of Christ.
 Christ came to put scripture back into the context of true freedom but, unfortunately, modern Christians have chosen to adopt the dead tradition of the Pharisees’ interpretation of Scripture.

-This premise of darkened hearts permeates every single aspect of society, from our myopic and limited ideas about personal holiness, to our bumbling understanding of employment and economics.
+This premise of darkened hearts permeates every single aspect of society, from our myopic and limited ideas about personal holiness, to that which we classify education, to our bumbling understanding of employment and economics.
 It is common for the foolish mind to presuppose some liberty in his daily life where he can “vote with his wallet” in some presumed economic choices within his supposed “capitalist” economy.
 He may even express his liberty and power of choice in saying “the Market provides” as some enigmatic, but ultimately meaningless gesture.
 Much akin to “Nature selects” for those darkened minds who seek to replace natural, scientific laws of Nature’s God with the counterfeit of evolutionism.

 The “market” is an idiomatic, tautological reification, supposing creative attributes to an ethereal and anthropomorphised notion of economy.
 In reality, the “market”, as is currently and commonly recognized, provides nothing, but is actually provided by socialistBenefactors who exercise authority, enabled by bureaucratic institutions, and their tools of supposed commerce.
 We live in a socialist society, and everything we call “economy” is just compartmentalized goods and services that is inherent in all communist societies.
 The production of our society is so specialized and interdependent, that we are forced to be reliant on our neighbor to labor and produce in order to ensure our own survival.
 From auto mechanics, to grocery store clerks, to hospital attendants, to construction firms, to tradesmen, to bankers, to agriculture, to public education, or any other contribution to society imaginable; there is no concept of independence or personal power of choice that is inherently found in a capitalist free “market” society.